donbright/earcutr/OPTO.md

 * iterator optimization

+In which we change complicated for loops into chained iteration with filters, folds, and other functional language features.

-my old iterator, first attempt, did several conditional checks per loop, it was checking if it was done, if it had reached a null node, if it reached the end, if it has a 'single node' chain, etc etc.
+My old iterator, first attempt, did several conditional checks per loop, it was checking if it was done, if it had reached a null node, if it reached the end, if it has a 'single node' chain, etc etc.